π Getting Started with Nuxt I18n Micro β

 Key Characteristics β

-- π Zero extra requests on first load: SSR-injected data in
+- π Zero extra requests on first load: SSR chunks in

-loadTranslationsFromServer()caches merged results viaSymbol.forβ loaded once per locale/page, served from memory for all subsequent requests - β‘ Single request per page: The API returns a pre-built file (root + page-specific + fallback merged at build time) β no runtime merging needed
+loadTranslationsFromServer()caches merged results viaSymbol.forβ loaded once per locale/page, served from memory for all subsequent requests - β‘ Single request per page: With

 hmr: true, translation file changes invalidate the server cache automatically